shyrkaio/erebus/README.md

 ## Hypnos

-Hypnos will scale down the resources at a certain frequences (define by sleep-cron) and scale it up at a certain frequences (define by wakeup-cron)
+Hypnos will scale down the resources at a certain frequencies (define by sleep-cron) and scale it up at a certain frequencies (define by wakeup-cron)

   You can create Hypnos strategy like this :